fxamacker/draft-notes-about-deduplicating-public-keys/README.md

 </details>

-## Results Based on October 1, 2025 Mainnet State
+## Results Based on October 1, 2025 Mainnet Checkpoint

 NOTE: The new data format is designed to reduce payload count by more than the total number of duplicate keys.